What you need to know about Type 2 Diabetes

 - Hearing impairment

-- Women with diabetes are more likely than women without diabetes to have a heart attack at a younger age
+- Women with diabetes are more likely to get a heart attack at a younger age than women without diabetes.

 Complications during and after pregnancy

-If you have diabetes while pregnant, you’ll need to keep a close eye on your condition.
+You must closely monitor your status if you have diabetes while expecting.
 Diabetes that isn’t well managed can lead to:

 - Pregnancy, labour, and delivery are made more difficult